Chalarangelo/30-seconds-of-code/snippets/focus-within.md

 ### Focus Within

-The psuedo class `:focus-within` gives focus to a parent element like a `form` element when `input` elements receive focus.
+The psuedo class `:focus-within` applies styles to a parent element if any child element gets focused.
+For example, an `input` element inside a `form` element.

 #### HTML